2018 Winter Olympics: Torch relay

 The torch relay started on 24 October 2017 in Greece and lasted for 101 days, ending at the start of the Olympics on 9 February 2018.
 The Olympic torch entered South Korea on 1 November 2017.
 There were 7,500 torch bearers to represent the combined Korean population of approximately 75 million people.
 There were also 2,018 support runners to guard the torch and act as messengers.

 The torch and its bearers traveled by a diverse means of transportation, including by turtle ship in Hansando Island, sailboat on the Baengmagang River in Buyeo, marine cable car in Yeosu, zip-wire over Bamseom Island, steam train in the Gokseong Train Village, marine rail bike along the east coast in Samcheok, and by yacht in Busan Metropolitan City.

 There were also robot torch relays in Jeju and Daejeon.

 Venues

-Most of the outdoor snow events were held in the county of Pyeongchang, while some of the alpine skiing events took place in the neighboring county of Jeongseon.
+Most of the outdoor snow events were held in the county of Pyeongchang, while some of the alpine skiing events took place in the neighbouring county of Jeongseon.
 The indoor ice events were held in the nearby city of Gangneung.